Actress, by Anne Enright

 So she looked the part and played the role well.
 Being Irish is a character, and she was good at it.
 On the stage or in front of the camera, she was the familiar Irish ingenue.
 She pulled off the intrigue needed to keep up the illusion of her craft.
 She was as much the idea of an actor as she was the reality.

-O'Dell lived in Dublin in the rare ol' times, where little was as it seemed, and where eveyone kept their closest feelings close to the vest.
+O'Dell lived in Dublin in the rare ol' times, where little was as it seemed, and where everyone kept their closest feelings close to the vest.
 That meant O'Dell was always performing.
 She was the star.Norah, the narrator, reveals the stories of her mother the actress along with her own.
 Both their stories are similar and familiar.
 She reveals her mother's hopes, dreams, and fears.
-She mixes in tales of her own life, which paled in camparison to her mother's.
+She mixes in tales of her own life, which paled in comparison to her mother's.
 But both shared bouts of drinking, days of torment, and instances of trauma and abuse.

-As the narrator, Norah speaks like a neighbor -- or perhaps, an older, wiser aunt -- telling the tale over a lanimated kitchen table filled with cooling cups of tea, ignored biscuits, and over-flowing ashtrays.
+As the narrator, Norah speaks like a neighbor -- or perhaps, an older, wiser aunt -- telling the tale over a laminated kitchen table filled with cooling cups of tea, ignored biscuits, and over-flowing ashtrays.
 She would nod her head at whatever you had to say, then with a wink and a knowing smile, put you to rights.
 "Aye," she say, "but let me tell ya what's really going on.

 And then she'd be off.

 There are some quibbles.
-Some of the minor chareacter are merely background noise, although they play brief but important roles in the story.
+Some of the minor characters are merely background noise, although they play brief but important roles in the story.
 But they are poorly drawn out, and thus hard to remember.
 And our narrator tends to jumps around in time, here and there, introducing new characters without warning, causing one to get confused.

 But overall, it's a well-told tale.